macadelicsupreme/macc-blog/src/blog/post-1.md

 title: 'My First Blog Post'
 pubDate: '2022-07-01'
 description: 'This is the first post of my new Astro blog.'
-author: 'Astro Learner'
+author: macc
-imgUrl: "/assets/carolina-in-the-morning.jpg"
+imgUrl: "../../carolina-in-the-morning.jpg"
 tags:
   - astro
   - blogging

-themeColor: "#90323D" # Add a theme color
+themeColor: "#90323D" # Add a theme color)
 ---
-# My First Blog Post

-Published on: 2022-07-01

-Welcome to my _new blog_ about learning Astro!
-Here, I will share my learning journey as I build a new website.

-# What Is accomplished
+## What Is accomplished

 1. **Installing Astro**: First, I created a new Astro project and set up my online accounts.